Grosmont – St Nicholas’ Church

 Current state

-The medieval church has survived only partially, because a large part of its chancel and fragments of the transept walls (enlarged by western bays) were rebuilt in the early modern period.
-The arcades under the tower had to be replaced, as there was a risk of the high spire and the tower collapsing.
-The sacristy on the south side is also a modern addition, but it was built on the site of a medieval chapel.
-The monument boasts a magnificent nave, still covered with the original roof truss, dendrochronologically dated to the first half of the 13th century, which makes it the oldest roof in Wales.
-The original medieval piscina has also been preserved in the chancel wall.
+The medieval church has only partially survived, as a large part of its chancel and the transept walls, which were enlarged by western bays, were rebuilt in the modern period.
+The arcades under the tower had to be replaced, threatening to collapse the tall spire and the tower itself.
+Another modern addition is the sacristy on the southern side of the chancel, built on the site of a medieval chapel.
+The monument can, however, boast a magnificent nave, still covered with the original roof truss, dendrochronologically dated to the first half of the 13th century, making it the oldest roof in Wales that can be unquestionably dated.
+The original medieval piscina has also been preserved in the chancel and north transept wall.
+The northern windows in the chancel, although date from the 19th century, are intended to imitate the original lancets.

 show this monument on map